 Obstacles to Overcome

 Any time a group of people works together as a team, there will be obstacles to love and unity.
 Having obstacles is natural, but remember you have the power to live “supernaturally”.
-Here are some obstacles to watch for during your project:
+Here are some obstacles to watch for during your summer mission:

 1. Expectations: Not spoken but deeply held values

 a.
-Example: you were expecting your project team to have more free time.
+Example: you were expecting your team to have more free time.

 · Be honest